 - Preheat oven to 400° F.

-- Bake: Top with prepared biscuits and bake for 30-40 minutes in a preheated 400˚F oven.
-Serve warm.
+- Top with prepared biscuits and bake for 30-40 minutes in a preheated 400˚F oven.
+Serve warm, but let cool for 10 minutes to let the filling thicken as it cools.

 Notes